 - Arts and crafts: Arts and crafts are super important for preschoolers, but how can we steer clear of the mess and stress that usually accompanies making art with a tot or preschooler?
 The answer for us is to focus on process art.
 We explore color theory, cause and effect, patterns, and more when we create.
 For a few of our favorite art activities, check out this easy pom pom painting activity or this invitation to paint with toys and paint sticks.
 We also love learning about artists with books like Lily Brown’s paintings, and I show my little guy selected artworks from The Big Book of Art.

-- Independent Free Play: What homeschool preschool would be complete without imaginative and creative free play?
+- Independent Free Play: What homeschool preschool curriculum would be complete without imaginative and creative free play?
 My strategy for free play is simple.
 One, provide passive toys that let my little dude use his brains and imagination.
 And two, develop a habit of independent play.
 Trust me, it takes time to teach your child how to play independently without looking to you for help every few minutes.
 But it can be done!
-Just start with a small block of time, set out a few toys that would make interesting combinations (my son loves magnet blocks and race cars!) and tell your kiddo you’ll be back in 5 minutes to see what they made.
+Just start with a small block of time, set out a few toys that would make interesting combinations (my son loves magnet blocks and race cars!) and tell your child you’ll be back in five minutes to see what they made.
 Extend the time as your child is ready.

 - Real life experiences: Life is the greatest teacher for a preschooler.
 Real life entices a child to be curious and builds upon the bank of knowledge in his head.
 Along with morning and evening chores and responsibilities, everyday experiences serve as building blocks for learning.
 For example, we help out with a gardening group from our church every week.
 This experience has opened up conversations about how plants grow, different types of food, carnivores and herbivores, seasons, weather, cloud-watching, bugs and insects, and a whole host of other lessons.
 If I notice my son has an appetite for questions about a particular subject, I’ll try to find a library book about it on our next trip.
-If you’ll help your preschooler keep his eyes and ears open, you’ll find that there are virtual lesson plans waiting everywhere!
+If you’ll help your preschooler keep his eyes and ears open, you’ll find that there are virtual preschool lesson plans waiting everywhere!

 Most importantly, I think my son has a real appetite for learning.
 This immersive and holistic method of homeschool preschool has built up in him a deep curiosity, imagination, and a genuine love for life!
 It’s also helped him begin to develop positive habits such as attention, responsibility, and self-reliance.

-Our Favorite Homeschool Preschool Resources
+Our Favorite Homeschool Preschool Tools and Toys

 So, as promised, here are our favorite resources, tools, and toys that help us in our homeschool preschool journey!